AshvinPerera/Syren-Math/README.md

 # Syren Math
-A (hobby) vector and matrix c++ math library (development in-progress) that incorporates SIMD instructions.
+A vector and matrix c++ math library (development in-progress) that incorporates SIMD instructions (developed as a hobby project).

 ## Table of Contents
 - [Installation](#installation)